 Once a 3D scan is taken on a full body 3D scanner the data needs to be sent to a 3D artist to be retouched.
 Unlike taking a picture on a regular digital camera and printing it out a 2D photo printer, all 3D scans require manual 3D digital modeling work before they can printed on a full color 3D printer.
 3D scanning is still an imperfect technology and isn't capable of capturing the contours all 3D surfaces with 100% accuracy.
 For example, shiny objects are very difficult to 3D scan since they look different from different perspectives.
 To fix problems created from the 3D scanning process, 3D artists will use programs like Zbrush, Autodesk Maya, and 3DS Max to correct geometry and fill in missing texture.
 The amount of digital retouching needed for a 3D scan can vary widely, but you should expect to spend a minimum of 30 minutes and in some cases up to 8 hours depening on the quality of the scan data and the level of accuarcy needed for the final 3D print.
 If your using Twindom for fulfillment this is automatically done for you on every single 3D print your customers order.

 Full Color 3D Printer

 Once the 3D model has been fixed by a 3D artist it is ready to be 3D printed on a full color 3D printer.
 While there are multiple full color 3D printers on the market, there are only a couple 3D printers available that are suitable for printing 3D printed figurines: The Jet Fusion 580 by Hewlett Packard and the 3DUJ-553 by Mimaki.
-You can read more about the process for making the figurines on the Projet 660 here.
-Due to the time and capital investments involved in becomming proficient with the Projet 660, most 3D printed figurine companies outsource this part of the business and have the prints shipped back to them in bulk or white label shipped to the end customer.
+You can read more about the HP 580 and Mimaki 553 here.
+Due to the time and capital investments involved in becoming proficient with the above mentioned 3D printers, most 3D printed figurine companies outsource this part of the business and have the prints shipped back to them in bulk or white label shipped to the end customer.
 For all Twinstant customers we offer direct shipping of 3D printed figurines to customers at prices that are up to 75% cheaper than other 3D printing companies.